TheCodeKing/SaintModeCache.Net/README.md

 }
 ```
 ### SetOrUpdateWithoutCreate
 Set or update an item in the cache directly.
-This will update an existing item and change it's expires policy to the default which is infinite.
+This will update an existing item and change it's expires policy to the default defined by the constructor.
 ``` CSharpe
 SetOrUpdateWithoutCreate("MyKey", new object());
 ```